gabepalhares/gabepalhares/README.md

-### Hey there, welcome!
+### Hey there!

-My name is **Gabriel Palhares** and I'm a Software Engineer.

-- I'm interested in computer science, distributed systems, and software development.
+- I'm interested in computer science, web development, and building scalable solutions.
-- Passionate about design, photography, mountain biking, and nature.
+- Passionate about photography, camping, and mountain biking.
 - Born and living in Brazil.

 You can find more about me at https://gabrielpalhares.dev